json-schema-org/referencing/draft-handrews-jri.md

 A resource MAY (and likely will) have multiple IRIs, but there is no way for an IRI to identify more than one resource.
 When multiple primary or secondary resources attempt to identify as the same IRI through any combination of JRI keywords and context specification features, implementations SHOULD raise an error condition.
 Otherwise the result is undefined, and even if documented will not be interoperable.

-# Incorporating JRI into a context specification

-A context specification incorporates JRI into a data format that describes JSON Pointer-compatible documents.
-Such a specification MUST normatively reference this specification, and MUST specify any relevant context-specific requirements that this specification defers to context specifications.[^3]

-[^3]: Should a root object be mandated?
-If not, how much variation to accommondate.
-Should a root object have to allow JRI keywords?  **No, because OAS does not (and probably AsyncAPI does not either).**

-## Incorporating a subset of JRI

-Since, as noted in {{iri-behavior}}, JRI keywords do not directly interact with each other, context specifications MAY restrict their usage of JRI in any of the following ways:

-* Incorporating only a subset of the JRI keywords
-* Restricting the locations within a document in which each JRI keyword can appear
-* Further restricting the syntax of JRI keywords

-Context specifications MUST NOT change the behavior of JRI keywords in any way, including by making their behavior dependent on non-JRI keywords.
-Context specifications MAY indirectly impact JRI keyword behavior as dictated by {{!RFC3986}} and {{!RFC3987}} in accordance with those specifications, such as by setting a base IRI.

-Additionally, context specifications MUST NOT define keyword behavior for any JRI keyword that they do not incorporate.
-This is to ensure that context-independent implementations of JRI can reliably process any keyword that appears to be a JRI keyword.

-Extensible context specifications SHOULD NOT syntactically forbid the use of JRI keywords that they do not incorporate, as extensions might wish to incorporate additional JRI functionality.

-## Avoiding behavioral overlap

-If a context specification defines or inherits (e.g. as a structured-suffix media type) functionality that overlaps with JRI care must be taken to avoid unintuitive or even undefined behavior.

-It is RECOMMENDED that context formats with functionality that overlaps with JRI not use any keywords that duplicate native functionality, and restrict the syntax of any keywords that partially overlap in order to minimize if not eliminate the overlap.

-For further interoperability concerns see {{interop-overlap}}.

-# Standalone JRI implementations

-By definition, a standalone JRI implementation is an implementation that, in its default configuration, can only correctly process JRI in context-independent documents.

-Such implementations MAY offer non-default configurations that incorporate context-aware behavior from any known context specification(s).
-Implementations SHOULD document the conditions under which such non-default configurations are safe to use, and any assumptions involved that could produce unexpected behavior if used with a document tha does not conform to the relevant context specification.

-## Implementing a standalone subset of JRI

-The popularity of tools devoted only to processing `$ref` demonstrates a substantial market for simple standalone implementations of a JRI subset.
-Standalone implementations that only support a subset of JRI MUST NOT claim to be full implementations of JRI, and MUST document what subset is supported.

 # JRI Keywords

 JRI defines several keywords, which fall into the categories of identification (`$id`, `$anchor`), location (`$defs`), and referencing (`$ref`).
 These keywords MUST be evaluated in the following order when present: